Dogs in the Vineyard: Reception

-Shannon Appelcline comments on this game A story of God's Watchdogs, trying to preserve the faithful on the hostile frontier of the 19th century.
+In his 2011 book Designers & Dragons, game historian Shannon Appelcline called this game "A story of God's Watchdogs, trying to preserve the faithful on the hostile frontier of the 19th century.
 This was one of the first indies to be notably successful, both financially and sociologically.
 It introduced the idea of 'say yes or roll', where GMs either went along with player suggestions, or gave them opportunity to occur through a die roll.
 Dogs was also notable for its revolutionary game design and for its existence as both an adventure story and a morality tale, all backed up by those mechanics.
-It truly captured the imagination of the indie field following its release.
+It truly captured the imagination of the indie field following its release."

-Out of Print & Derivatives

-Dogs in the Vineyard is no longer available for sale, in either print or digital formats, because of Baker's dissatisfaction with the setting.
-Baker indicated that he has considered a new edition or sequel that would extricate the system from the setting, but work has not begun.